saucelabs/sauce-docs/docs/testfairy/app-center-alternative.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Welcome to TestFairy, the App Center distribution alternative!
+Welcome to App Distribution (TestFairy), the App Center distribution alternative!
 Use our enterprise-grade app distribution capabilities to migrate from App Center before March 31, 2025!

 ## Distribute App to Testers